-This blender salsa recipe is so simple to make, and it’s much better than the store-bought.
-All you need is a blender and few ingredients like tomatoes, garlic, onions, cilantro, peppers, and spices.
+This Blender Salsa Recipe is so simple to make, and it’s much better than the store-bought.
+All you need is a blender and a few ingredients like tomatoes, garlic, onions, cilantro, peppers, and spices.

 This recipe is ridiculously easy to make.
 Just throw all the ingredients in your food processor or blender, process, and enjoy!

-Variation: I sometimes add frozen corn nibblets to this.
-Just place frozen corn in drainer and run warm water over for just a few seconds, then add to finished salsa.
+Variation: I sometimes add frozen corn niblets to this.
+Just place frozen corn in the drainer and run warm water over for just a few seconds, then add to finished salsa.
 A great healthy snack that doesn’t require cooking!

 A refrigerator full of fresh vegetables may be pleasing to the eye, but frozen vegetables have a few nutritional advantages over fresh options.
 The nutrient content of fresh vegetables begins to decline after picking.